Yonatan Karp-Rudin

 Conclusion

-Using the companion object method pollutes the class protocol with "library methods", which breaks cohesion and generates coupling.
-We should extract them with refactorings.
+Using companion object methods pollutes the class protocol with "library methods," which breaks cohesion and generates coupling.
+It is advisable to extract them through refactorings.

-We cannot manipulate the companion classes and use them polymorphically, so we can't mock them or plug them into our tests.
+We cannot manipulate companion classes and use them polymorphically, so we can't mock or test them effectively.

 More info